Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

-How these states are prepared depends on the cost function used: \begin{itemize} \item For $C^{\mathrm{GS,1QP}}_{\mathrm{tr}}$ or $C_{\mathrm{var}}^{\mathrm{GS,1QP}}$ (single unitary): all states use the same optimized unitary: $|\chi^{0}\rangle = U_{\mathrm{VQE}}|\Phi^{0}\rangle$, $|\chi^{1}_{i}\rangle = U_{\mathrm{VQE}}|\Phi^{1}_{i}\rangle$, where $|\Phi^{0}\rangle$ is the unperturbed ground state (which equals $|\mathrm{ref}\rangle$ for our models) and $|\Phi^{1}_{i}\rangle = X_{i}|\mathrm{ref}\rangle$ are the unperturbed 1QP states.
+How these states are prepared depends on the cost function used: \begin{itemize} \item \textit{For} $C^{\mathrm{GS,1QP}}_{\mathrm{tr}}$ \textit{or} $C_{\mathrm{var}}^{\mathrm{GS,1QP}}$ \textit{(single unitary)}: All states use the same optimized unitary: $|\chi^{[0]}\rangle = U^{[0,1]}_{\mathrm{VQE}}|\Phi^{[0]}\rangle$, $|\chi^{[1]}_{i}\rangle = U^{[0,1]}_{\mathrm{VQE}}|\Phi^{[1]}_{i}\rangle$, where $|\Phi^{[0]}\rangle$ is the unperturbed ground state (which equals $|\mathrm{ref}\rangle$ for our models) and $|\Phi^{[1]}_{i}\rangle = X_{i}|\mathrm{ref}\rangle$ are the unperturbed 1QP states.

-\item For $C_{\mathrm{var}}^{\mathrm{1QP}}$ with separate ground-state optimization: we use different unitaries: $|\chi^{0}\rangle = U_{\mathrm{GS}}|\Phi^{0}\rangle$, $|\chi^{1}_{i}\rangle = U_{\mathrm{1QP}}|\Phi^{1}_{i}\rangle$. \end{itemize}
+\item \textit{For} $C_{\mathrm{var}}^{\mathrm{1QP}}$ \textit{with separate ground-state optimization}: We use different unitaries: $|\chi^{[0]}\rangle = U^{[0]}_{\mathrm{VQE}}|\Phi^{[0]}\rangle$, $|\chi^{[1]}_{i}\rangle = U^{[1]}_{\mathrm{VQE}}|\Phi^{[1]}_{i}\rangle$. \end{itemize}

-The three essential $(N+1) \times (N+1)$ matrices we must measure are:
+The three essential $(N+1) \times (N+1)$ matrices we must measure are:\\

-\textbf{Matrix $\mathcal{O}$ (overlap with unperturbed states):} This $(N+1) \times (N+1)$ matrix contains overlaps between VQE-prepared states (rows) and unperturbed eigenstates $|\Phi^{j}\rangle$ (columns, $j \in \{0,1,\ldots,N\}$).
-The ground-state row is $\mathcal{O}_{0j} = \langle\chi^{0}|\Phi^{j}\rangle$, and the 1QP rows are $\mathcal{O}_{ij} = \langle\chi^{1}_{i}|\Phi^{j}\rangle$ for $i=1,\ldots,N$.
+\textit{Matrix $\mathcal{O}$ (overlap with unperturbed states)} This $(N+1) \times (N+1)$ matrix contains overlaps between VQE-prepared states (rows) and unperturbed eigenstates $|\Phi^{[0]}_j\rangle$ (columns, $j \in \{0,1,\ldots,N\}$).
+The ground-state row is $\mathcal{O}_{0j} = \langle\chi^{[0]}|\Phi^{[0]}_j\rangle$, and the 1QP rows are $\mathcal{O}_{ij} = \langle\chi^{[1]}_{i}|\Phi^{[0]}_j\rangle$ for $i=1,\ldots,N$.\\

-\textbf{Matrix $S$ (overlap between VQE-prepared states):} This matrix contains overlaps between the VQE-prepared states themselves.
-Elements are: $S_{00} = \langle\chi^{0}|\chi^{0}\rangle$, $S_{0i} = \langle\chi^{0}|\chi^{1}_{i}\rangle$, and $S_{ij} = \langle\chi^{1}_{i}|\chi^{1}_{j}\rangle$.
+\textbf{Matrix $S$ (overlap between VQE-prepared states)} This matrix contains overlaps between the VQE-prepared states themselves.
+Elements are $S_{00} = \langle\chi^{[0]}|\chi^{[0]}\rangle$, $S_{0i} = \langle\chi^{[0]}|\chi^{[1]}_{i}\rangle$, and $S_{ij} = \langle\chi^{[1]}_{i}|\chi^{[1]}_{j}\rangle$.

 For single-unitary cost functions, $S = \mathds{1}_{N+1}$ exactly (diagonal by construction).
-For separate-unitary approaches, off-diagonal elements $S_{0i} = \langle\chi^{0}|\chi^{1}_{i}\rangle$ will be non-zero (unless there is an additional symmetry as in the pure TFIM), reflecting imperfect orthogonality.
+For separate-unitary approaches, off-diagonal elements $S_{0i} = \langle\chi^{[0]}|\chi^{[1]}_{i}\rangle$ will be nonzero (unless there is an additional symmetry as in the pure TFIM), reflecting imperfect orthogonality.\\

-\textbf{Matrix $\tilde{H}$ (Hamiltonian expectation values):} This matrix contains Hamiltonian matrix elements in the basis of VQE-prepared states.
-Elements are: $\tilde{H}_{00} = \langle\chi^{0}|H|\chi^{0}\rangle$, $\tilde{H}_{0i} = \langle\chi^{0}|H|\chi^{1}_{i}\rangle$, and $\tilde{H}_{ij} = \langle\chi^{1}_{i}|H|\chi^{1}_{j}\rangle$.
+\textbf{Matrix $\tilde{H}$ (Hamiltonian expectation values)} This matrix contains Hamiltonian matrix elements in the basis of VQE-prepared states.
+Elements are $\tilde{H}_{00} = \langle\chi^{[0]}|H|\chi^{[0]}\rangle$, $\tilde{H}_{0i} = \langle\chi^{[0]}|H|\chi^{[1]}_{i}\rangle$, and $\tilde{H}_{ij} = \langle\chi^{[1]}_{i}|H|\chi^{[1]}_{j}\rangle$.\\